eferri65/Getting-and-Cleaning-Data/Codebook.md

 1. The final dataset has headings so that I know which columns are which; the string headings are compact and I like the way they are built because you can actuallly infer what they mean with the abbreviations used; the recipe is given in section 4, sourced from feauture_info.txt; some examples:

-*  all the variable names have a `t` or an `f` the beginning, distinguishing bewteen the time or frequency domain
-*  the feature name follows immediately the prefix `t` or `f`
-*  the measurement type (example: mean() or std()) always follows the variable name
-*  when applicable, the variable names terminates with X or Y or Z to specify the axial direction of the signal
+-all the variable names have a `t` or an `f` the beginning, distinguishing bewteen the time or frequency domain -the feature name follows immediately the prefix `t` or `f` -the measurement type (example: mean() or std()) always follows the variable name -when applicable, the variable names terminates with X or Y or Z to specify the axial direction of the signal

 2. The variables are in different columns
 3. There are no duplicate columns (I programmatically checked with `dup<-duplicated(tt_subset_summary[,1:72])` )